book notes: The Blade Itself by Joe Abercrombie

 Kinda reminds me of Tolkein’s The Fellowship of the Ring, which is another setup book (and 1/3 of a much larger book).
 Both have to build their world, reveal their characters, and set the conflict.
-Like Fellowship, The Blade Itself has multiple plotlines, with some groups preparing for war, some working the politics and a group going on a quest.
-Like Fellowship, the “quest group” doesn’t get everyone together until quite a ways in the book (and doesn’t intro a couple of the major characters until Part II (pg 217 of a 527pg book), similar to intro-ing members of the Fellowship late in the game.
+Like Fellowship, The Blade Itself has multiple plot lines, with some groups preparing for war, some working the politics and a group going on a quest.
+Like Fellowship, the “quest group” doesn’t get everyone together until quite a ways in the book (and doesn’t intro a couple of the major characters until Part II (page 217 of a 527 page book)), similar to intro-ing members of the Fellowship late in the game.

 The barbarians are represented by Logen Ninefingers (you can figure out why).
 Logen was the champion of the King of the North barbarians (who are invading part of the “civilized” world) but they had a falling out.
 Logen is a brawling fighter, can talk to the spirits, and sometimes seems to get possessed by them which enhances his fighting.
 He has a clan of “Named Men” sworn to him because he has bested them in combat; but they think Logen dead and wander south.